You should treat ice like you would food because both can cause foodborne illness if you don’t follow proper ice safety solutions.

 However, the number one cause of contaminated ice is human error, more specifically, improper ice handling.
 That’s why training your staff on ice safety is so important!
 Contaminated ice can cause foodborne illness, which can severely hurt your business.

-You can reduce the risk of contaminated ice with routine cleaning by staff, professional sanitation by an experienced ice machine technician, regular maintenance, and, of course, training.
+You can reduce the risk of contaminated ice with routine cleaning by staff, professional sanitation by an experienced commercial ice machine technician, regular maintenance, and, of course, training.

 If you want to reduce the chance foodborne illness from your ice, restaurant owners and staff should follow these ice safety solutions: